hattan/bingocaller/README.md

 - Create a dev certificate `dotnet dev-certs https`
 - Start the local server `dotnet watch run --project BingoCaller.csproj`

-  Note: Hot reload will be unabled and update the page automatically when a client side change is applied in vscode.
+  Note: Hot reload will be enabled and update the page automatically when a client side change is applied in vscode.

 ## Using the Site